ssihvola/swaglabs-with-robotframework/README.md

 The subject of testing was a test e-commerce website located at https://www.saucedemo.com/.
 It is possible to log in with six different accounts, each of which has certain faults and behaviors.

-The objective is to determine if the ordering process functions consistently across all accounts.
-The goal is achieved through the use of E2E testing methodology.
+The objective was to determine if the ordering process functions consistently across all accounts.
+The goal was achieved through the use of E2E testing methodology.

 # Test Environment